Nyanyan/Egaroucid/web_resources/en/index.md

 ## Lineup

 Completely free software.
-Egaroucid for Web uses a simple (weaker) engine.
+Egaroucid and Egaroucid for Console use the same (strong) engine, but Egaroucid for Web uses a simple (weaker) engine.

 <table>
     <tr>